tachiyomiorg/website/src/help/faq/README.md

 #### Why are automatic updates not working?

-Certain devices such as MIUI have very aggressive battery saving, which can kill the app in the background.
+Certain Android skins like MIUI have very aggressive battery saving, which can kill the app in the background.
 To whitelist Tachiyomi from your battery saver, go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and tap on **Disable battery optimization**.
 If that does not work, you can also visit [DontKillMyApp](https://dontkillmyapp.com/) to see what battery saving options your device has and how to disable or circumvent them.

 ### User Interface